vinaybommana/stackrox/qa-tests-backend/README.md

 setting any environment variables.
 Cluster type and login data are inferred from the `central-deploy` directory.

-- To run tests, from within `qa-tests-backend` directory:
+To run tests, from within `qa-tests-backend` directory:

 - A single test: `gradle test --tests=TestName`, where `TestName` is the name of the test, e.g, `TestSummary`
+- A single test with filtering: `gradle test --tests=TestName.*filter*`, where `filter` is something to match in the test def string, e.g, `ComplianceTest.*CVE*` matches all feature tests that include `CVE`.
 - A test group: `gradle test -Dgroups=GroupName`, where `GroupName` is the name of the test group, e.g, `BAT`
 - A makefile target: `make -C qa-backend-tests smoke-test`

 ### Custom configuration
 If you have deployed the cluster differently or need to use a custom configuration, set `CLUSTER`, `API_HOSTNAME`, `PORT`,`ROX_USERNAME`, `ROX_PASSWORD` and other relevant integration credential environment variables.